It’s been a few days since I wrote anything.

 Alex began to kiss me again, on my neck.

 He moved his body closer to mine, and I took a step back.
-He stepped foward again, and I stepped back.
+He stepped forward again, and I stepped back.
 This time, though, I was against the foot of the bed.

 He raised his hand and reached up to touch me.
 I pulled away.